 I think in those times where we feel overwhelmed and need a “people break” – sounds terrible doesn’t it? – it is good to remind ourselves that we care about these people and let ourselves go with the flow.
 Plus, we can also schedule more recovery time the next day.

 7. Make something special so you’ll WANT to have people over

 Give yourself a reason to have people over.
 Make a dish you want to show off.
+Try my popular chili recipe.
 Clean up the place so it looks so cute you want to show your friends what you did.
-Anything to give yourself incentive to get excited about having people over.
+Anything to give yourself the incentive to get excited about having people over.
 (Am I making introvert’s sound pathetic now?)